midu16/oai-docker-compose/README.md

-# Docker-compose.yml to deploy a chain settup of dockers
+# Docker-compose.yml to deploy a chain setup of dockers
 # file          README
 # author        Mihai IDU (C) - 2019